BrokenShell/KeywordExtractor/README.md

 # Keyword Extractor Component

-A simple example of a keyword extractor component.
+A simple example of an NLP keyword extractor component.

+This is just one of several pre-packaged solutions.